Speak Now (song): Live performances

 The song was performed as part of the regular setlist on the Speak Now World Tour (2011–12).
 Clips of the performance can be seen in the music video for Swift's single "Sparks Fly".
 According to Jocelyn Vena of MTV.com, the performance was "a very theatrical moment" in which "Swift acted out crashing a wedding.
 She eventually stole the groom away, as she sings in the song, and the pair ran through the crowd together."
-Swift performed the song on September 22, 2018, as the acoustic surprise song at the New Orleans stop on the Reputation Stadium Tour.
+Swift performed an acoustic version of "Speak Now" on select dates of later tours, including the Reputation Stadium Tour (New Orleans, September 2018) and the Eras Tour in Tampa, April 2023 and mashup with "Hey Stephen" in Gelsenkirchen, July 2024.

 Critical reception

 Simon Vozick-Levinson of Entertainment Weekly deemed "Speak Now" a catchy song and opined that Swift's lyrical delivery makes up for her shortcomings as a vocalist.
-Jon Caramanica from The New York Times lauded the production, saying that it proved Chapman to be "a first-rate producer, and not just of the pop-country that's made Ms. Swift one of the most important new musicians of the decade".
-Writing for the Hartford Courant, Erin R. Danton commended the melody as "irresistible".
+Jon Caramanica from The New York Times lauded the production; he stated that it proved Chapman to be "a first-rate producer, and not just of the pop-country that's made Ms. Swift one of the most important new musicians of the decade".
+Hartford Courant writer Erin R. Danton commended the melody as "irresistible".
 Ken Tucker, in a radio episode for NPR, commended the track for appealing to casual listeners for its "meticulously detailed" production.
-In The Morning Call, John J. Moser thought "Speak Now" was one of the album's most interesting songs because it features "a jaunty lilt, '50s-rock chorus and over-the-top snotty lyrics that are interesting precisely because they’re new for Swift".
-On a less positive side, Jonathan Keefe of Slant Magazine thought that "Speak Now", with its theme about love and romance, proved Swift's lack of songwriting material other than "how great boys are or how much boys suck or how dreams about boys will take her somewhere better than where she is now".
+In The Morning Call, John J. Moser said that "Speak Now" was one of the album's most interesting songs because it features "a jaunty lilt, '50s-rock chorus and over-the-top snotty lyrics that are interesting precisely because they’re new for Swift".
+On a less positive side, Jonathan Keefe of Slant Magazine found that "Speak Now", with its theme about love and romance, proved Swift's lack of songwriting material other than "how great boys are or how much boys suck or how dreams about boys will take her somewhere better than where she is now".
 In a retrospective review for Billboard, Jason Lipshutz highlighted the track's delicate lyrical details.
 Nate Jones from Vulture described the narrative as "nonsense" but praised the production, especially the "admittedly charming chorus", and remarked: "it's hard not to smile at the unabashed silliness."

 Commercial performance

 "Speak Now" entered the Billboard Hot 100 at number eight due to the sales of 217,000 digital downloads.
 With that week's appearance on the chart, "Speak Now" became Swift's sixth top ten debut and, therefore, set the mark that made Swift the artist with most top ten debuts in the history of the Billboard Hot 100, surpassing the five top ten entries earned by Mariah Carey from 1995 to 1998.
+It also charted at number sixty on the Hot Country Songs Chart on the week ending October 23, 2010.
 Elsewhere in North America, the track debuted at number eight on the Canadian Hot 100.
 In Australia, "Speak Now" debuted at number twenty.